Viper007Bond/vipers-video-quicktags/readme.txt

 = Does this plugin support other languages? =

 Yes, it does.
 Included in the `localization` folder is the translation template you can use to translate the plugin.
 See the [WordPress Codex](http://codex.wordpress.org/Translating_WordPress) for details.
 You may also be able to find some translations listed at [this plugin's homepage](http://www.viper007bond.com/wordpress-plugins/vipers-video-quicktags/#translations) if any exist.

+= Where can I get additional support for this plugin? =

+I provide support via [my WordPress plugin forums](http://www.viper007bond.com/wordpress-plugins/forums/viewforum.php?id=23), although just because you post a request for help doesn't mean I will have time to answer your question.
+This is a free plugin and as such, you aren't guaranteed support.
+Then again, I'll help as much as I can and have time for.

 = I love your plugin!
 Can I donate to you? =